The evolution of the Internet not only improved overall life quality, but offered new services that connected billions of people.

 But we are not going to stop and continue to improve our knowledge by participating in forums and events on Data Privacy.

-By the way, one of the interesting master classes was held in Minsk from November 18 to 19, 2019 – the only master class in the CIS that was taught by Jason Cronk – CIPT, CIPM, CIPP / US, FIP by the IAPP, PhD Ambassador, author of Strategic Privacy by Design.
+By the way, one of the interesting master classes was in Minsk from November 18 to 19, 2019 – the only master class in the CIS by Jason Cronk – CIPT, CIPM, CIPP / US, FIP by the IAPP, PhD Ambassador, author of Strategic Privacy by Design.

-The GDPR is a significant step forward to protect personal data, which entails new security standards not only in Europe but also around the world.
+The GDPR is a significant step forward to protect personal data.
+It entails new security standards not only in Europe but also around the world.
 Users will trust more those companies that declare full compliance with GDPR.